-As well as the Gazetteer an Index Page is being created which brings all the plausible, probable and possible rows together on one page.
+As well as the Gazetteer an Index Page has been created which brings all the plausible, probable and possible rows together on one page.
 This Index is the easiest way to browse through all the sites and access to all the Gazetteer entries is available at the click of a mouse.
 The stone rows in the Index Page are arranged from north to south and provide an overview of the resource.
-The Index is constantly being updated and currently includes about 75% of all the stone rows.

-Details on how to get to the rows is slowly being added to the Gazetteer.
-This information is only available for those rows that have been visited and should be treated as guidance only and certainly not as proving a right of way or any other rights.
+Details on how to get to the rows is available in the Gazetteer.
+This information should be treated as guidance only and certainly not as proving a right of way or any other rights.
 Visitors are recommended to purchase a detailed map of the area and use this to find the rows.
 Most rows benefit from public access, but some are on private land and permission to visit those rows should always be sought.
 Every effort has been made to ensure that the access information in the Gazetteer is as accurate as possible but things change and car parking areas in particular may be removed or moved.
 If unsure it is always best to ask locally.